xiagw/deploy.sh/README.md

-# deploy.sh for GitLab CI/CD
+# deploy.sh for CI/CD

 # 中文 [README_zh.md](docs/README_zh.md)

+# Description
-deploy.sh is a CI/CD program for GitLab Server.
+deploy.sh is a CI/CD program.

-# How it works
-deploy.sh dependend GitLab and GitLab-Runner.
+project_lang=shell

+Run Platform: Unix/Linux/MacOS...

+It can be executed manually/automated.

+It can also be executed with Gitlab/GitLab-Runner, Jenkins, etc.

-How to detect program language with deploy.sh:
+# How to detect program language
 - node: exist package.json or include `project_lang=node` in README.md
 - php: exist composer.json or include `project_lang=php` in README.md
 - java: exist pom.xml or include `project_lang=java` in README.md
 - python: exist requirements.txt or include `project_lang=python` in README.md
-- other: include `project_lang=other` in README.md
+- [other]: include `project_lang=[other]` in README.md
-# Description
-project_lang=shell

-Run Platform: Unix/Linux/MacOS...

 # Currently support
 * Cloud vendors: AWS, Aliyun, Qcloud, Huaweicloud...